 Each car must be in strict compliance with its most up-to-date FIA Homologation Form including the latest extension, as well as the official FIA BOP Chart.
+Cars older than the most recent version may be accepted providing that they are in conformity with the most recent homologation for that model.
+The decision to admit such a car will be at the discretion of the Organising Committee.

-GT3 cars fitted with an endurance kit homologated by the FIA will be accepted.
-The full VO endurance kit does not need to be used.
-The endurance kit or elements from it should be those from the FIA VO Endurance from the same year as that of the model concerned (excepted ER, VF or VO on the existing VO).
+GT3 cars fitted with any element of an endurance kit homologated by the FIA will be accepted, but they must be in full endurance specification using the complete kit.
+The endurance kit should be those from the FIA VO Endurance from the same year as that of the model concerned (excepted ER, VF or VO on the existing VO).
 Should there be no VO Endurance kit homologated for the year in question, the kit from the previous year could be used.